andrewgormley/educenter-hugo/exampleSite/content/english/tournaments/rifles-only-weekend-cup.md

 We are pleased to announce that the registration for our rifles only weekend competition will be going live on the 22nd of February.
 Please find information about the upcoming competition below.

+If your team is looking for players or you are clanless and looking for a team, then head over to the Community Discord at [**https://discord.com/invite/9RpWkEyzkY**](https://discord.com/invite/9RpWkEyzkY "https://discord.com/invite/9RpWkEyzkY") and check out the #recruitment channel.

 **Registration Opens:** 22nd of March 2020, 15:00 GMT.

 **Registration Closes:** 11th of March 2020, 20:00 GMT.